Andrew Flintoff: 2007–09: Injuries, comeback and retirement

-2014–present: Twenty20 comeback and second retirement
+2014–2015: Twenty20 comeback and second retirement

 Flintoff came out of retirement in May 2014, returning to Lancashire to play Twenty20 only.
 He featured in the final of the competition, dismissing Ian Bell with the ball and hitting two sixes in the penultimate over as Lancashire fell just short against Birmingham Bears.
 After this season he was signed by the Brisbane Heat in the Australian Big Bash League for the 2014–15 season.
-Flintoff disappointed on the field, ending the season with a high score of 46, with only one other score in double figures (15), along with three wickets at an average of 45.33.
+Flintoff disappointed on the field, ending the season, which proved to be his last as a player, with a high score of 46, with only one other score in double figures (15), along with three wickets at an average of 45.33.

-He had an on-field microphone for most matches and memorably sang In the Ghetto by Elvis Presley during one game while on air.
-He also began commentating matches for Network Ten.
-These experiences endeared him to Australian crowds, a far cry from his England days.
-After the 2014-15 Big Bash League season, he finally retired from cricket.
-He returned to Australia for the 2015-16 Big Bash League season as a commentator for Network Ten.

-His newfound popularity in Australia enabled him to win the first series of the Australian version of I'm a Celebrity...Get Me Out of Here!.
+2024-Present: Coaching

+In September 2024, Flintoff was announced as the new head coach of the England Lions cricket team for upcoming tours to South Africa, Australia and home matches against India A cricket team and Zimbabwe.

+He was appointed as Head Coach of Northern Superchargers men’s team in The Hundred in 2023.
+He left the role in October 2025, citing issues with the salary he was offered.